-It’s up to your if you want to peel your carrots.
+It’s up to you if you want to peel your carrots.
 I do suggest washing them to remove any dirt or debris if you are not peeling them.
-The skin does have a slightly different texture and taste, which can cause them to be a little bitter and tougher.
+The skin does have a slightly different texture and taste, which can cause the carrots to be a little bitter and tougher.

 Tips for the best air fryer carrots

-- Full coat them with oil.
-You don’t need a lot of oil in the air fryer, but you do want to make sure they are evenly coated to help give them a good crisp.
+- fully coat them with oil – you don’t need a lot of oil in the air fryer, but you do want to make sure they are evenly coated to help give them a good crisp.

 How to reheat air fryer carrots

-If you have leftovers, allow them to cool completely (so no moisture forms) and store them in an airtight glass container in the fridge for up to a week.
-To heat them up you can put them back in the air fryer for 3-5 minutes, toast them in a pan with a little oil, or use the microwave.
+To reheat them, you can put them back in the air fryer and air fry for 4-6 minutes, toast them in a pan on the stove with a little oil, or use the microwave.